umbraco/UmbracoDocs/Implementation/Controllers/index.md

 ##Umbraco Authorized Controllers and Attributes

 An Umbraco Authorized controller is used when the controller requires member or user authentication (authN) and/or authorization (authZ).
-If either the authN or authZ fail the controller will return a "401 - unathorized response."
+If either the authN or authZ fail the controller will return a "401 - unauthorized response."

 ### Back office Authorization